 The examples given should not be taken as exclusive of other evidence falling within the criteria.

-Chambers has one vacancy for pupillage commencing in October 2018 and will be accepting applications between 8th January and 2nd February 2018
+Chambers has one vacancy for pupillage commencing in October 2018 and will be accepting applications between 8th January and by 11 am on the 7th February 2018

 All pupillage opportunities will be advertised on this website and onwww.pupillagegateway.com and registered with the General Council of the Bar in accordance with Bar Council Regulations.

 Pupils are allocated to one Pupil Supervisor for a 12 month period of pupillage, although they will attend Court with a number of members of Chambers in the course of their first sixth months of pupillage.
 Pupils will also attend case conferences and deal with paperwork, including legal pleadings, advices and opinions.
 During the second six months of pupillage, pupils can expect to be in court conducting their own cases regularly.
 A successful candidate's particular interests will be taken into account when allocating a Pupil Supervisor.

 2015/16 Pupils: £6,000 award and £10,000 guaranteed earnings.
 (However, in Chambers' experience Pupils can reasonably expect to receive earnings in excess of the guaranteed minimum during the second six months).
 Chambers also covers the fees for all compulsory courses undertaken as part of pupillage (The aforesaid shall not apply to pupillages offered pursuant to paragraph 5(b) to (f) of the Pupillage Funding and Advertising Requirements 2003).